Eigenvalues and eigenforms on Calabi-Yau threefolds: The spectrum on P3

 We now want to tabulate the eigenvalues and their multiplicities for the various types of $(p,q)$-forms.
 Since the Laplacian commutes with complex conjugation and the Hodge star, the eigenvalues (and their multiplicities) obey

 Thanks to this, we only need to compute

 The eigenvalues and their multiplicities are given in Table \ref{tab:P3_exact}.
 Note that we denote the exact eigenvalues by $\hat{\lambda}_{m}$ and their multiplicities by $\mu_{m}$.
-We also include a plot of the eigenvalues and their multiplicities in Figure \ref{fig:P3_exact}.
 As discussed in Section \ref{sec:The-Laplacian-on}, there is a relation between the massive $p$-form and the $(p-1)$- and $(p+1)$-form spectra.
-For example, looking at Figure \ref{fig:P3_exact}, we see that the $\lambda>0$ $(1,0)$ spectrum is a combination of the $(0,0)$ and $(2,0)$ spectra, with the modes themselves coming from $\partial$ of $(0,0)$ modes and $\partial^{\dagger}$ of $(2,0)$ modes.\footnote{This corresponds to using the Hodge decomposition with respect to $\partial$.
+For example, looking at Table \ref{tab:P3_exact}, we see that the $\lambda>0$ $(1,0)$ spectrum is a combination of the $(0,0)$ and $(2,0)$ spectra, with the modes themselves coming from $\partial$ of $(0,0)$ modes and $\partial^{\dagger}$ of $(2,0)$ modes.\footnote{This corresponds to using the Hodge decomposition with respect to $\partial$.
 The decomposition with respect to $\bar{\partial}$ gives the massive $(1,0)$ as $\bar{\partial}^{\dagger}$ of $(1,1)$ modes.} Similar statements hold for the other $(p,q)$ types.